bsl546/energym/docs/sources/mixeduse.rst

-.. _Silo:
+.. _MixedUse:

-Silo
+MixedUse
 ----------------

 .. image:: images/silo_picture.PNG

-Silo building is located in Greece.
+The MixedUse building is located in Greece.
 It is situated at an altitude of 10 meters over sea level, and has a total surface area of 566.38m\ :sup:`2` and a total air volume of 2208.27m\ :sup:`3`.